ptarau/recursors/README.md

-# recursors
-## Full Automation of Goal-driven LLM Dialog Threads with And-Or Recursors and Refiner Oracles
+# deepllm: Full Automation of Goal-driven LLM Dialog Threads with And-Or Recursors and Refiner Oracles

 ### Overview